Roanoke College: Pre-Professional programs

+Honors program

+Each year, Roanoke accepts approximately 35 incoming freshmen and first-term sophomores to become members of the Honors Program.
+These students complete the Honors Curriculum in lieu of the Roanoke College Core Curriculum.
+Honors students are offered numerous special learning experiences including plays, lectures, concerts, and service projects.

 Roanoke College Seal

-The Roanoke College Seal was designed in 1964 by Professor Guy A. Ritter.
-The Board of Trustees subsequently approved the seal and it is now used to represent the college in all academic settings.

 The blue shield on the seal emblazoned with a gold cross represents the College's strong history and relationship with the Christian church.
 The white dogwood flower represents the Commonwealth of Virginia.
 The Lamp above symbolizes the lamp of knowledge.
 The motto, "Palmam Qui Meruit Ferat", means in English, "Let he who earns the palm bear it".
 The palm is symbolic of the honor-laden palm leaf given during antiquity in Greece.

-Special programs

-Roanoke has several special programs that bring distinguished visitors to the college.

-The Henry H. Fowler Public Affairs Lecture Series brings respected world leaders to campus.
-Guest lecturers have included former presidents Gerald Ford and Jimmy Carter, former Secretaries of State Henry Kissinger and Lawrence Eagleburger, former Polish president Lech Wałęsa, former German chancellor Helmut Schmidt, former Pakistan Prime Minister Benazir Bhutto, and numerous other diplomats and public officials.
-In addition, the Copenhaver Artist-in-Residence Program brings visiting artists to campus, including theatrical productions, while the Charles H. Fisher Lecture Series brings distinguished scientists to campus.

-Upward Bound

-The Roanoke College Upward Bound Program (a TRIO program) was established in 1965 and has helped more than 1,200 socio-economically challenged high school students prepare for college.
-The program serves students attending high school in Salem, Roanoke, Roanoke County and Bedford County; the schools are Glenvar, Liberty, Northside, Patrick Henry, Salem, Staunton River and William Fleming.
-The program offers classes in math, science, English, foreign languages, computer science, and physical education during the summer and during the academic year.

 Student body

 Roanoke has approximately 2,000 students who represent approximately 40 states and 30 countries.
 Approximately 50% of the student body is from Virginia; the majority of out-of-state students are from Connecticut, Maryland, Massachusetts, New Jersey, New York, North Carolina, and Pennsylvania.